Chinese GP postponed due to coronavirus

-Formula One has postponed the Chinese Grand Prix due to the ongoing coronavirus crisis.
+Formula One has postponed the Chinese Grand Prix because of the ongoing coronavirus crisis.

-The race promoter, Juss Sports Group, requested the race to be postponed, which was accepted by F1.
+In a statement Wednesday, F1 said it is working with the promoter and local authorities to study "the viability of potential alternative dates for the Grand Prix later in the year should the situation improve."

-The congested nature of the current F1 calendar makes rearranging the event a tricky proposition.
+The congested nature of the F1 calendar makes rearranging the event a tricky proposition.
 There will now be a four-week gap between the two new races on this season's calendar, the Vietnam Grand Prix on April 5 and the Dutch Grand Prix on May 3.
+But it's unlikely F1 will find a replacement date at such late notice, because there are few open dates later in the schedule.

-Speaking at an event in Baku before the news was made official, F1 boss Chase Carey said the decision had to be made for safety reasons.
+Speaking at an event in Baku, Azerbaijan, before the news was made official, F1 boss Chase Carey said the decision had to be made for safety reasons.

 "We're not going to do something that isn't good for us or the teams," he said.